CarstenSchmotz/2023-AMSE-cs/README.md

 # AMSE/SAKI 2023 Template Project
-This your open data project in the AMSE/SAKI module for FAU in data engineering.
+This a open data project in the AMSE/SAKI module for FAU in data engineering.
 This repository contains a data science project that is developed by the student over the course of the semester, and (b) the exercises that are submitted over the course of the semester.

-## Project Setup
+# Project Setup
 The following files are part of this project:

-- `data.sqlite`:
-The final, cleaned dataset.
+- `data.sqlite`: The final, cleaned dataset.

 - `exploration.ipynb`: A Jupyter notebook that you can use to explore your data and show in detail what it looks like.
 You can refer to this file in your report for users that want more information about your data.
 - `report.ipynb`: Your final report as a Jupyter notebook.
 This is the result of your project work and should lead with a question that you want to answer using open data.
 The content of the report should answer the question, ideally using fitting visualizations, based on the data in `data.sqlite`.